-6.1.5.CivicsPI.8: Describe how the United States Constitution defines and limits the power of government.
+6.1.4.A.4 Explain how the United States government is organized and how the United States Constitution defines and checks the power of government.

 4.NF.A.1 Explain why a fraction a/b is equivalent to a fraction $(n \times a)/(n \times b)$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
 Use this principle to recognize and generate equivalent fractions.